gravitational/teleport/docs/2.4/user-manual.md

 online nodes in a cluster, open web-based Terminal to them, see recorded sessions and replay them.
 You can also join other users via active sessions.

-You can copy & paste using the mouse.
-For working with a keyboard, Teleport employs `tmux`-like "prefix" mode.
-To enter prefix mode, press `Ctrl+A`.

-While in prefix mode, you can press `Ctrl+V` to paste, or enter text selection mode by pressing `[`.
-When in text selection mode, move around using `hjkl`, select text by toggling `space` and copy it via `Ctrl+C`.

 ## Using OpenSSH Client

 There are a few differences between Teleport's `tsh` and OpenSSH's `ssh` but most